mojombo/grit/README.md

 ### Development

-You will need these gems to get tests to pass:
+You will need bundler, then run:

-* mocha
+    script/bootstrap

 ### Contributing